breatheco-de/main-documentation/Contribution_Manuals/BreatheCode_Writter.md

 # Contributing as a BreatheCode Writter

 Hi! :smile: Thanks for helpping us to conceptualize and explain all BreatheCode projects to the community.
-Keep in mind that this are not  rules but a guide for you through submitting any suggestion and make sure the community understand your suggestion and find related suggestions.
+Keep in mind that this are not  rules but a guide for you through submitting any suggestion and make sure the community understand your information and find related suggestions.

 ## What kind of suggestions we do expect?